BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 *The Matrix* is one of my all-time favorite movies, which increased my interest in computer science and philosophy.
 As a child, I fantasized about being *The One*, akin to the hacker Neo, who could hack the matrix.
-The movie is famously inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard, especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
+The movie is famously inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard (1929 -- 2007), especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
 The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients and the actors were reportedly required to read it.

 Baudrillard focused on analyzing what can be termed *postmodern media*, although postmodernity is challenging to define.
-Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: There are no all encompassing meta-narratives.
+Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: there are no all encompassing meta-narratives.
-For some, such as Niklas Luhmann, the concept of postmodernity itself is contentious, with Luhmann believing it never truly existed {% cite luhmann:2000 %}.
+For some, such as Niklas Luhmann (1927 -- 1998), the concept of postmodernity itself is contentious, with Luhmann believing it never truly existed {% cite luhmann:2000 %}.
 Jean Baudrillard, a significant figure in this discussion, wasn't taken very seriously by the academic community.
 His writing style is polemical and his worldview extremely cynical.
 Despite this, his texts are intriguing and thought-provoking, capturing a sentiment that resonates with many facets of our society.